GataQuadrada/GataQuadrada/README.md

 ## Caring wife, loves tomatoes, codes & analyses ALL-THE-TIME! ‍👸🏼

 - 👩🏼‍💻　I work at [Marqueza][marqueza_website] and try to make the world a better place with my coding skills!
 - 🎲　I am great with creating data flows from unusual patterns, cypher stuff and learn languages on the go!
-- 🧚🏻‍♀️  Recently, I got into open-source code.
+- 🧚🏻‍　Recently, I got into open-source code.
-- 🤖  My Twitch/Discord Bot is available for free (please, don't do anything weird to her 🤕).
+- 🤖　My Twitch/Discord Bot is available for free.
+But, please, don't do anything weird to her 🤕
 - 🗯　I talk a lot.
 I type faster than I speak.
 Good luck dealing with my randomness!
 - 👾　Fun fact¹: I have the ~rare~ skill of being able to be completely neutral to anything.
 - 🎃　Fun fact²: I write thousands of lines of codes daily.
 Sometimes, just because.
 - 🎧　Fact: I wanted to have a "last playing" widget in here, But you're not ready for my playlists!

 ### Follow me: